Mats Zuccarello Game Preview: Wild vs. Rangers

 Zuccarello Stats vs. the Rangers

-- The Rangers have conceded 19 goals in total (just 1.9 per game), the second-fewest allowed in the league.
+- The Rangers have conceded 26 goals in total (only 2.2 per game), the third-fewest allowed in the league.

 |2023-2024 Season